 Qualified applicants will have been awarded their home-country law degree prior to matriculation in the program and must demonstrate English language fluency sufficient to engage in the rigorous study of American law.
 During the initial years of the program, 20-30 LL.M. students will be enrolled.

-Application to the LL.M. program will be available starting September 1, 2016.
+Application period for the LL.M. program is September 1 to May 1 each year.
 How to Apply >